 There are old fields on both sides of the gravel road.
 They are frequented by Eastern Meadowlarks and a few Northern Bobwhites.
 The edge where the mowed grass meets the taller old-field grasses to the south and southwest is good for Field Sparrows, and Palm Warblers can be found in large numbers in fall and spring.
 Some may winter here.
 Look and listen for Yellow-breasted Chats and even Prairie Warblers toward the rear of the old-field grasses.

-This extensive marsh and swamp at the northeast corner of the park is also the best location to spot the great waders.
+This marsh and swamp at the northeast corner of the park is also the best location to spot the great waders.
 Great Blue Herons and Great Egrets are present in good numbers year-round.
 During the nesting season, there is a large rookery in a nearby swamp, and the adult birds can be seen flying back and forth constantly bringing food to their young.
 Other herons and egrets are most numerous in early spring, late summer and fall.
 The best birds here are the Anhingas, which have nested here or very nearby for the last several years.
-In addition, a Roseate Spoonbill sometimes spends several weeks at this location, most recently in the summer of 2013.
-As many as 8 Wood Storks have been seen here fairly recently.
-Stay vigilant for other interesting birds here.
+As many as 8 Wood Storks have been seen here.
+Stay vigilant for other interesting birds here, as this is one of the northern most locations for some species.

 Before exploring the rest of the site, please note that visiting birders are asked to respect the activities of the RC aircraft club who also use the park.
 Their varied model aircraft are visible (and audible) on most mornings.
 However, the birds seem to have accepted their mechanical neighbors, and rarely react.
 Birders are asked to stay clear of the area set aside for this activity.